MikAoJk/hangman-game/README.md

-# treasure-hunt
+# Hangman
-Simple implementation of "treasure-hunt" in kotlin as a console game
+Simple implementation of "Hangman" in kotlin as a console game

 ## Technologies used
 * JDK 25